facundoolano/feedi/README.md

 # feedi

-feedi is a web feed reader with a minimal interface akin to a Mastodon or Twitter feed.
+feedi is a web feed reader with a minimal interface similar to Mastodon or Twitter.

 Features:
 - Easy local and self-hosted environment setup.